ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

             return dict(ansible_facts=dict(ret))

-Let us assume, you want to check time skewness between Ansible controller and remote machine then, we can have above code.
-Here, we are capturing date and time for remote machine using the ``setup`` module.
-Then we are calculating the time delta between the captured time and the time of Ansible controller.
-We are returning time delta in days, seconds and microseconds.
+This code captures the date and time for remote machine using the ``setup`` module.
+The it calculates the difference between the captured time and the time of Ansible controller, returning the time delta in days, seconds and microseconds.

-For more example of action plugins, see the source code for the `action plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/action>`_
+For practical examples of action plugins, see the source code for the `action plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/action>`_

 .. _developing_callbacks: